Dissolved Air Flotation Clarifier (DAF) or Oil-Coalescing Separator (OCS)?

 We’ve heard that our customers also are interested in a comparison between DAFs and Oil-Coalescing Separators (OCS).

 The M.W.
 Watermark Oil-Coalescing Separator is very effective in removing non-emulsified oils, grease, diesel, gasoline and fuels from a waste stream.
 The DAF removes those contaminants as well as suspended solids, metals and non-soluble BOD from a waste stream.
-Both have a compact design and are the reason why they are so popular with engineers and end users.
+Both have a compact design, which is one of the reasons why they are so popular with engineers and end users.

 Oil Coalescing Separators